• Skip to primary navigation

 April 1, 2024

 Several of the governor’s staffers, phones glued to their hands, scurried around the Capitol shortly after the vote.
-They’d lost yet another battle in the war their boss has waged. […]
+They’d lost yet another battle in the war their boss has waged.
+Reeves lost real ground in his opposition to Medicaid expansion last week, unable to exert his influence even in the Senate, the friendly chamber that […]

 Filed Under: In the News